feddieminas/flask_basket_players/README.md

 ---

-Currently, the website provides with a general but on point overview of the subject.
 Additional plans to be implemented in the future would be :

 - Make deleting a player more flexible rather than having to go to the edit player to achieve it.
 - Login Form add minimum characters and an EmailJS forgot password.
 - More python data scientific
-  - Insert a text area field and one guest can comment per individual player if interested.
+  - Insert a text area field for a guest to comment per individual player, if interested.
 Extract most common words with various players and plot categorical charts.
   - Make virtual spend calculation more python data scientific and use category birth region, discipline and virtual spend fo anything regressed or classified.

 ### Features Left to Implement

 - Reorder the Table Summary for name to be at the first column and in absolute position.
-Therefore when one scrolls horizontally has a clearer picture of the player.
-Currently the row is highlighted and is a helper.
+Therefore when one scrolls horizontally, it has a clearer picture of the focused player.
+Currently the row is highlighted in beight green and is a helper.
 - Add a category list for people to be able to add more favorite disciplines from the already existing ones.
-- Fit a number percentage discrete label text on pie chart and two decimal points on rating and virtual timing (currently fits one decimal).
+- Fit a number percentage discrete label text on pie chart, and two decimal points on rating and virtual times (currently fits one decimal).

 ## Technologies Used